xueyiju/chocopy-wasm-compiler-B/design/Compiler B Front-end user interface conflicts.md

 The output will be "ValueError: arg3 can't be 0 for range", so as long as we get the right error output from the interfaces desigend the error report group, we will display them in the UI without conflicts, other testcases with for loops will also be passed.

 ## 9. Generics and polymorphism

+The team added the genericArgs in class' AST and type, and added the support for generics in parser.ts.
+One possible conflict is that the author defined remove-generics.ts to collect and recreate all the specializations for each generic type.
+This new module introduced the removeGenerics function to repl.ts to insert one more step before tc in repl.tc.
+However, we did not made any change in repl.tc, which is only used for helpers.test.ts for now.
+Therefore, generics would not cause conflicts.

 ## 10. I/O, files